mojtabafazeli/Xplorer/README.md

 ```

 ## Usage
-You can use this app on the web on this address:
+The app will also run on the following url:
 http://localhost:8080

 When the application starts, it provides a cli simultaneously to get the path from the user and show the result in the console.